hunghvu/homelab/README.md

 ```
 base-files busybox ca-bundle dnsmasq dropbear e2fsprogs firewall4 fstools grub2-bios-setup kmod-button-hotplug kmod-e1000 kmod-e1000e kmod-fs-vfat kmod-igb kmod-igc kmod-ixgbe kmod-nft-offload kmod-r8169 kmod-tg3 libc libgcc libustream-mbedtls logd luci mkf2fs mtd netifd nftables odhcp6c odhcpd-ipv6only opkg partx-utils ppp ppp-mod-pppoe procd procd-seccomp procd-ujail uci uclient-fetch urandom-seed urngd 6rd luci-proto-ipv6 kmod-usb-net-rtl8152 kmod-usb3 intel-microcode amd64-microcode luci-app-sqm kmod-i40e ethtool pciutils ip parted losetup resize2fs luci-app-https-dns-proxy luci-app-adblock-fast gawk grep sed coreutils-sort zram-swap kmod-lib-lz4 kmod-lib-zstd
 ```

+### SFP+ compatibility

+#### Aruba 1930 JL682A

+- For DAC, the switch accepts pretty much anything.

+  - If the DAC is not compatible, SFP+ still operates, but the LED becomes amber color.
+  - Aside from officialy listed DAC, the older code from OfficeConnect line such as J928xx(J9281/3/5:B/D) is also compatible.
+This means the LED is a normal green color.

+- For optic modules, outside of officially listed modules, they depend.
+Some modules work some don't.
+Not sure about the rule yet.

+#### TP-Link TL-SX3008F

+- For DAC, the switch accept everything, no failed attempt yet.
+- For optic modules, there is no officially listed modules.
+It appears everything works, but some older optics will not auto negotiate properly.
+This means the link rate may randomly switches between 1 Gbe, 10 Gbe, or is stuck at one rate (normally 1 Gbe.)

+#### Intel X710-DA2

+- For both DAC and optic modules, rather picky.
+- The compatibility differs in Windows and Linux.
+Some DAC and optic work in both OS, some work in one but not the other.
+- It seems generic Cisco-coded DAC are accepted normally.
+However, some such as J928xx DAC from HP are not usable in Windows (error in Event Viewer log), but is fine in Linux.
+- For optic modules, not sure about the rule yet because all purchases have optic modules included.